jrnold/cv/Arnold_Jeffrey_CV.md

 # Conference Presentations

--   Annual Meeting of the Americal Political Science Association, San Francisco, CA, August 31--September 1, 2017: "Covering the Campaign: The 2014 South African Presidential Election".
+-   Annual Meeting of the American Political Science Association, San Francisco, CA, August 31--September 1, 2017: "Covering the Campaign: The 2014 South African Presidential Election".
 -   Annual Meeting of the Midwest Political Science Association, Chicago, IL, April 7--12, 2016: "Ideology, Appointments, and Battlefield Outcomes", "Bayesian Change Points and Linear Filtering with Shrinkage Priors".
 -   2015 Meeting of the Peace Science Society, Oxford, MS, November 12, 2015.
 The American Civil War and International Relations workshop.
 -   2014 Meeting of the Peace Science Society, Philadelphia, PA, October 9, 2014.
 Empirical Implications of the Bargaining Model workshop.